 - Long, translucent legs

 American House Spider

 The American house spider is one of the common spiders in New Jersey.
-They are the polar opposite of the yellow sac spider in terms of aggression.
-When threatened, the American house spider prefers to play dead and rarely bites unless he is handled very roughly.
-They are typically small spiders, measuring about a quarter of an inch.
+In terms of aggression, they are the polar opposite of the yellow sac spider.
+When threatened and not under rough care, the American house spider prefers to play dead and rarely bites.
+They are typically tiny spiders, measuring about a quarter of an inch.
 However, they can be as long as 1 inch with their legs stretched out.
 This spider is usually a dull brown with an almost dappled pattern of varying shades.
-They are very shy and many homeowners never see the actual spiders although they do see their tangled cobwebs.
+They are timid, and many homeowners never see the actual spiders, although they do see their tangled cobwebs.

-Another common New Jersey spider species in the wolf spider.
-These are larger spiders, around an inch and a half, are either black or dark brown and have a hairy or fuzzy appearance.
-They strongly resemble the tarantula (don’t worry, wild tarantulas are not found in New Jersey, not even close) which can cause some people to be intimidated or downright afraid.
-Wolf spiders prefer crawl spaces, basements, sheds, and garages as opposed to cohabitating with humans (usually much to the humans’ relief).
-They do not spin a web, but instead live in the ground where they can pounce on their prey as it passes.
-Despite its appearance, the wolf spider is not aggressive and typically only bites when it is continually provoked.
+Another common New Jersey spider species is the wolf spider.
+These are more enormous spiders, around an inch and a half, are either black or dark brown and have a hairy or fuzzy appearance.
+They strongly resemble the tarantula, which can cause some people to be intimidated or downright afraid.
+Wolf spiders prefer crawl spaces, basements, sheds, and garages instead of cohabitating with humans (usually much to the humans’ relief).
+They do not spin a web but instead live in the ground where they can pounce on their prey as it passes.
+The wolf spider is not aggressive and typically only bites when continually provoked despite its appearance.

-Dealing with these common spiders in New Jersey?
+Are you dealing with these common spiders in New Jersey?
 If you have a spider problem, call the experts in NJ spider control.
-At Horizon our experienced, knowledgeable technicians can help you with any of your pest problems.
-Give us a call to schedule an inspection and let our family take care of yours.
+At Horizon, our experienced, knowledgeable technicians can help you with any of your pest problems.
+Give us a call to schedule an inspection, and let our family take care of you.